cdiggins/type-inference/README.md

 * Finding a type for a variable becomes a bit easier.
 * A type variable needs a type scheme: the type scheme helps to uniquely identify the variable.
 * So you have an environment of type schemes?

+* There are two things we do.
+1) We compose functions.
+A->B C->D (unify B and C and put the result into D)
+2) We apply functions to stacks A->B (A) generates a stack (B)

+These are both similar problems.
+When unifying we have to work out what variables belong to what.

+This can be done manually.
+We can actually work out the types during unification.

+It makes using the algorithm much simpler.
+I have to "edit" the type variables, which is fine I guess.

+WAIT: the right hand side ... "getting the unified type" is the only time that this shit really matters isn't it?

+What I am saying is that if the unifier has a type variable, then the type should be alpha renamed.

+Just keep generating fresh variables.
+And unify as much as possible at each step.

+Whenever a TypeVariable unifier gets a TypeArray I should replace all instances of that TypeVars in all TypeArrays with the unified version.